zps-io/zps/README.md

 ZPS
 ===

-ZPS is a modern binary package management solution created and designed to solve the delivery problems encountered by teams that execute rapidly.
+ZPS is a modern binary package management solution designed to solve the delivery problems encountered by teams that execute rapidly as well as the compliance problems of those that rely on the software delivered.

 #### Design